zcheng19/CQF-based_TSN/README.md

 MAX_T: the maximum time interval value of CQF.

-MULTICQF: Decide whether to choose the CQF model with mutiple queues.
+MULTICQF: decide whether to choose the CQF model with mutiple queues.

-QUEUE_NUM: The specific number of queues of the multi-CQF.
+QUEUE_NUM: the specific number of queues of the multi-CQF.

-FRAME_SIZE: The size of each frame.
+FRAME_SIZE: the size of each frame.

-ALPHA: A coefficient for adjusting the weight of the load balance in calculating the reward.
+ALPHA: a coefficient for adjusting the weight of the load balance in calculating the reward.

 self.graph: define a network graph.

-path: A list to store all of the available paths from the source node to destination one with no loop.
+path: a list to store all of the available paths from the source node to destination one with no loop.

 stack: save each available path temporarily.